Web3Camp-Labs/daopark/README.md

 DAO park is purely based on opensource platfrom - github.com.

-All the information are maintained on github, include the auth, database, and submit processing.
+All the information are maintained on github, include the auth, database, and submission processing.

 Please feel free to use it as you wish!

 [https://daopark.xyz](https://daopark.xyz)

-## Getting Started
+## Build

 Run the development server: